mhoemmen/wg21-proposals/movable-box/movable-box.md

     where the latter behaves just like a trivial copy assignment operator would behave.
     These types motivate this proposal;
-    we want them to be copy constructible from bytes.
+    we define copy-constructible-from-bytes
+    to include these types.

 2. "Thankfully not trivially copyable":
     Types that either forbid copying altogether,
-    or where both copy construction and copy assignment have desired side effects.
-We never want these types to be copy constructible from bytes.
+    or where both copy construction and copy assignment are nontrivial and have desired side effects.
+    Such types would not be copy constructible from bytes.

 3. Proxy references: Types that are either already trivially copyable, or that have a trivial copy constructor